rakuten-ads/Rakuten-Ads-iOS/doc/mediation/README.md

 - [Swift Package Manager](#spm)

-Add package from URL `https://github.com/rakuten-ads/Rakuten-Ads-iOS` in Xcode, and add `RUNAMediationAdapter` to target project.
+Add repository URL of `https://github.com/rakuten-ads/Rakuten-Ads-iOS` in Xcode, and add package `RUNAMediationAdapter` to the target project.

-`MediationAdapter` is supported from RUNA SDK version `1.16.0`.
+`MediationAdapter` has been supported from RUNA SDK version `1.16.0`.

-The `RUNAMediationAdapter` SDK is dependent on `GoogleAdsMobile` SDK, but since the [SPM is not recommanded by `GoogleAdsMobile` currently](https://developers.google.com/admob/ios/quick-start#spm), `RUNAMediationAdapter` doesn't declare the dependency relation with it while let developers to decide the method to import `GoogleAdsMobile` SDK.
+The `RUNAMediationAdapter` SDK dependents on `GoogleAdsMobile` SDK, but since the [SPM is not recommended by `GoogleAdsMobile` currently](https://developers.google.com/admob/ios/quick-start#spm), `RUNAMediationAdapter` doesn't strict the dependency relation in the declare file while let developers to decide the method to import `GoogleAdsMobile` SDK.

 #### Configure RUNA essential parameters

-Configure the essential parameters in the class `RUNAAdParameter` for `RUNABanner` and register it to GAD network extras.
+Configure the essential parameters in the class `RUNAAdParameter` for `RUNABanner` and register it to GAD by `GADAdNetworkExtras` protocol.

 ```swift